hyperledger-archives/sawtooth-docs-archive/docs/1.2/sabre/sabre_cli.md

 ## sabre sp

-The `sabre sp` subbcommand submits a Sabre transaction that can create, update, or delete smart permissions
+The `sabre sp` subcommand submits a Sabre transaction that can create, update, or delete smart permissions

 ```